SRC 2030 (Library lower level)

 - The Media Lab is to be used for the creation of digital content.
 Priority is given to students completing work for COD classes.

 - Media Lab workstations are available for 3-hours at time, and can be reserved in advance online.
 Stations may be renewed for an additional 3-hours depending on availability.
+Reservations will be released 30 minutes after scheduled checkout time if the user who made the reservation has not checked in.

 - Workstations must be checked out with a valid COD Library card which will be kept while you use the Lab.